If there is a commonly reoccurring need for a particular solution, there is a great probability that someone has – by now – solved

 that need and has finished the legwork involved in researching and constructing something that resolves it.
 At the very least, you will find documentation on general solutions to related problems that will enable you to gain insight on best practices, effective techniques, and real-world examples on the thing you are creating.

 design pattern refers to a reusable and applicable solution to general real-world problems.
 For example, a solution for navigating around a website is site navigation (a list of links that point to different sections of the site), a solution for displaying content in a compact space are module tabs.

 There are many ways to tackle a specific requirement – and as a designer – the most important thing you can do is selecting the option that best reflects the needs of your users.

 best of the best, cream of the crop sites, galleries, online publications, and libraries devoted to sharing information and exploring concepts pertaining to User Interface design patterns.
 Use these recommended sources to gain knowledge about a particular UI problem or to gain inspiration and insight on best practices, techniques, and examples of exemplary UI designs.
 Great thank-you goes to Pavel Konoplitski for providing us with related resources.
 UI Design Patterns for Sites and Web Applications

 UI-patterns.com is a large collection of design patterns for UI designers to gain inspiration from.
 The site allows users to keep sets of their own (publicly accessible to site visitors) so that you can see other UI design pattern collections.

 QUINCE: X Patterns Explorer 3

 Interaction Design Pattern Library 5

-This design gallery focuses on common web page components such as navigation19 as well as popular design trends such as Grid20 layouts. design|snips has over 30 categories so that you can easily find the design pattern/trend that you’re interested in.
+This design gallery focuses on common web page components such as navigation as well as popular design trends such as Grid layouts. design|snips has over 30 categories so that you can easily find the design pattern/trend that you’re interested in.
 What’s more, users are allowed to rate each design featured in the gallery so that you can see what the overall consensus is with regards to the effectiveness and appeal of a design being shown.

-The UI Pattern Factory27
+The UI Pattern Factory 22

 Yahoo!
 Design Pattern Library

 StyleIgnite archives and displays the latest trends in web design.
 Hundreds of styles that are submitted by users are there for you to check out and gain inspiration from.
 What’s unique about StyleIgnite is that not only are they a gallery, but they also provide you with code snippets and assets to achieve the designs that you like.

 blink design library

 patternBrowser is a unique web application for browsing user interface design patterns on a variety of products including mobile devices.
 It is a great resource for quickly finding a ton of inspiration in a compact, well-organized, and very searchable manner.

-Web Design Practices40
+Web Design Practices 29

 Elements of Design 33